MarcNeveu/IcyDwarf/README.md

 ### Compression code

-The compression routine outputs one files, *Compression.txt*, which provides pressures and densities as a function of radius, both accounting for self-compression (output) and not accounting for it (output of the thermal code).
+The compression routine outputs one file, *Compression.txt*, which provides pressures and densities as a function of radius, both accounting for self-compression (output) and not accounting for it (output of the thermal code).
 The file structure, format, and units are explained in the file itself.

 ### ParamExploration code